cftang9/TLHM/README.md

 ### 2.1.
 Figures 1 and 2 in the manuscript.

 ## Part 3.
-More of Convergence speeds of generalized Taylor's law and the number of observations exceeding the sample mean.
+More of convergence speeds of the generalized Taylor's law and the number of observations exceeding the sample mean.

 ### 3.1 Tables 7-8 in the Supplementary Materials